Spirited (film): Plot

 As Present prepares to leave Clint with Yet-To-Come, Clint forces him to confront his fears about his own redemption, as Scrooge had died only three weeks after encountering the Ghosts.
 Clint convinces him to take retirement and give life on Earth another try ("Unredeemable").
 The two wake up in Clint's apartment, and Present, now mortal, asks Kimberly on a date ("The View from Here (Riverwalk)").
 Clint is then intercepted by Yet-to-Come and shown glimpses of a bleak future, including Josh's suicide.

 Shaken, Clint races to stop Wren from posting the video.
 Just as he catches up to her, Kimberly reveals that she convinced Wren not to do it and quits her job.
 Present is jubilant and awaits Clint's congratulations from the spirit team but is confused when they fail to arrive.
 Clint argues that he only rectified a mistake and has not changed, but offers his friendship.
-Despondent, Present jumps in front of an oncoming bus, hoping to return to his job in the afterlife.
+Despondent and questioning his redemption, Present jumps in front of an oncoming bus, hoping to return to his job in the afterlife.
 Clint shoves him out of the way, and just before the bus hits, time freezes, and the spirits arrive to congratulate Clint for achieving redemption ("Do a Little Good").
 However, when time resumes, the bus hits Clint, killing him.
-Carrie arrives to lead Clint into the afterlife, and while he is overjoyed to see his sister again, he is reluctant to leave Present behind.
+Carrie arrives to escort Clint to the afterlife, and while he is overjoyed to see his sister again, he is reluctant to leave Present behind.
 Instead, he makes a proposal to Marley.

 Several years later, Clint has assumed the role of the Ghost of Christmas Present and is in a relationship with Past.
 He has expanded the program to include other holidays so the team can take on more perps every year and has brought Carrie on board as part of the staff.
 He also regularly visits Present, now married to Kimberly with two children, and the friends continue to work together redeeming souls.
 Wren has grown up and has been accepted into a master's program at Stanford ("That Christmas Morning Feelin' (Curtain Call)").

 In a post-credit scene, the hotel manager from the Christmas tree convention is revealed to be the next "perp" chosen for redemption.